nahuelcandia/mobile-app-maker/development.md

 with the mobile's OS look & feel.

-Shovel apps CMS templates offer a precise UI structure for designing a professional app that is designed with the practics you may already use in web developmentw.
+Shovel apps CMS templates offer a precise UI structure for designing a professional app that is designed with the practiques you may already use in web development as your own CSS or the [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) of your choide.

 ### How to make a template